-Learn about our classes for parents, classes for children and teens and other events.
+Learn about our classes for parents, classes for children and teens, classes at the Alyssa Burnett Adult Life Center and events.

-A 90-minute class for parents and caregivers of children recently diagnosed with autism who wish to better understand this ... cont.
+A free, 90-minute lecture for parents and caregivers of children recently diagnosed with an autism spectrum disorder (ASD).

-A series of 90-minute classes for parents and caregivers of children with autism who wish to better understand this disorder. ... cont.
+A series of 90-minute lectures for parents and caregivers of children with autism.
+The lectures cover a variety of topics.

-New and expectant parents and others who care for babies from birth through 18 months of age learn infant development, baby ... cont.
+This four-hour class is for new and expectant parents and others who care for babies from birth through age 1.
+Topics include ... cont.

-This class is intended for kids, ages 11 to 14.
-Students will learn responsible babysitting by studying basic child ... cont.
+This class is for kids 11 to 14 years old.
+Students will learn responsible babysitting.

 This two-part class is recommended for boys 10 to 12 years old and a parent or guardian.
 The sessions focus on what both the ... cont.